 Comet C/2021 A1 (Leonard)

-Discovered by G. J. Leonard at the Mount Lemmon Observatory on January 3 2021 when it was mag 19 and about 5 AU from the Sun.
-It was closest to Earth (0.233 AU) on December 12, 2021, and reached perihelion on January 3, 2022, at a distance of 0.615 AU from the Sun.
-In early December it just achieved naked eye visibility, but later that month it underwent several outbursts to brighten to 3rd magnitude before fading slightly and then steadily.
-Early January, it again underwent a number of outbursts as it moved away from the Sun.
+Discovered by G. J. Leonard at the Mount Lemmon Observatory on 2021 January 3 when it was mag 19 and about 5 AU from the Sun.
+It was closest to Earth (0.233 AU) on 2021 December 12, and reached perihelion on 2022 January 3 at a distance of 0.615 AU from the Sun.
+In early December it just achieved naked eye visibility, but later that month it underwent several outbursts to brighten to 3rd magnitude before fading somewhat.
+Early January, it again experienced a number of outbursts as it moved away from the Sun.
 Later observations failed to find a central condensation indicating that it had likely disintegrated during the first sequence of outbursts.
-During December and January it was well-placed for southern hemisphere observers who remarked on the beautifully structured tail which extended to over 60o in deep stacked images.
+During December and January it was well-placed for southern hemisphere observers who were delighted to see the beautifully structured tail which extended to over 60o of the sky in deep-stacked images.

 It put on a very fine show.